qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Blending Modes
 --------------

-QGIS offers different options for special rendering effects with these tools that you may previously only know from graphics programs:
+QGIS offers different options for special :index:`rendering effects` with these tools that you may previously only know from graphics programs:

 * **Normal**: This is the standard blend mode, which uses the alpha channel of the top